ga-wdi-boston/git-workflow-teams/README.md

 ![Merging - Conflict](images/merge_03.png)

-In those cases - instead of directly merging, it asks the user to manually resolve the conflicts.
+In those cases, instead of directly merging, Git asks the user to manually resolve the conflicts.
 That usually looks something like this:

 ```javascript
   <<<<<<< HEAD